Ursula Lehr

-Ursula Lehr née Leipold (5 June 1930 – 25 April 2022) was a German academic, age researcher and politician.
+Ursula Lehr (5 June 1930 – 25 April 2022), née Leipold, was a German academic, age researcher and politician.
 She was the first professor of gerontology in Germany, with a chair at the University of Heidelberg from 1986.
 She served as federal minister of youth, family, women and health from 1988 to 1991.
 She was a member of the Bundestag from 1990 to 1994.
 Returning to science, she founded the German centre for research on aging (DZFA) of the University of Heidelberg in 1995, and was head of the German National Association of Senior Citizens' Organizations (BAGSO) from 2009 to 2015.

 Life

 Early life and education

 Ursula Maria Leipold was born in Frankfurt on 5 June 1930; her father was a banker, and she grew up with two younger siblings.
 She obtained the Abitur at a gymnasium for girls in Offenbach am Main.

 She married Helmut Lehr that year at age 19; her husband worked for an Arbeitsgemeinschaft of the CDU/CSU.
 She began studies of German studies, art history and philosophy at the University of Frankfurt.
 When Bonn became capital of West Germany, her husband's workplace moved there, and she continued her studies at the University of Bonn in 1950, now focused on psychology and German studies.
 In 1954, she was promoted to the doctorate, with a dissertation "Beiträge zur Psychologie der Periodik im kindlichen Verhalten.", on psychological studies of children.